 Best Short Narrative Crocodile hails from Australia and revolves around Aussie Filipino children.
 The short is an atmospheric reflection on nature and family.

-We will have quotes from the filmmakers and spotlight some of the films in the next few days.
+We will have quotes from the filmmakers and spotlight some found a dream house the films in the next few days.
 Congratulations to all of our award winners!